Azathothas/Stars/README.md

 - [OxygenCobalt/Auxio](https://github.com/OxygenCobalt/Auxio) – A simple, rational music player for android
 - [RikkaApps/Shizuku](https://github.com/RikkaApps/Shizuku) – Using system APIs directly with adb/root privileges from normal apps through a Java process started with app_process.
 - [Ruddle/RemoteCam](https://github.com/Ruddle/RemoteCam) – Your android camera streamed on your desktop: use as a source for OBS, or as a webcam with v4l2.
 Free✅, No Ads✅, Open Source✅
-- [Saud-97/TachiyomiS97](https://github.com/Saud-97/TachiyomiS97) – Free and open source manga reader for Android
+- [Saud-97/TachiyomiS97](https://github.com/Saud-97/TachiyomiS97) – Free and open source manga reader for Android.
+A faster version of Tachiyomi
 - [Swordfish90/Lemuroid](https://github.com/Swordfish90/Lemuroid) – All in one emulator on Android!
 - [adriangl/pict2cam](https://github.com/adriangl/pict2cam) – Android fake camera application to feed camera intents with files in your device's storage
 - [axiel7/MoeList](https://github.com/axiel7/MoeList) – Another unofficial Android MAL client